Requirements and Expectations

 |Additional Academic/Fine Arts||2|

 * Math requirement includes at least one year each of algebra, geometry, and advanced math, or an integrated sequence of courses.
+If you take any of these courses in middle school, that will count toward the requirement.
 Courses that will not fulfill this requirement include: statistics, business math, and computer classes.

 ** Students who are not native English speakers can satisfy the foreign language requirement if they were educated in their native language through grade eight.